QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 This is an outdated view.

-First, you can achieve speeds equal to or faster than those of compiled languages in Python through features like just-in-time compilation --- we'll talk about how later on.
+First, you can achieve speeds equal to or faster than those of compiled languages in Python through features like a just-in-time compilation --- we'll talk about how later on.

 Second, remember that the correct objective function to minimize is